 They thought I was choosing silence.
 I was losing access to speech.

-One of the clearest takeaways from newer research is that selective mutism can sometimes appear alongside (or inside) an autistic nervous system — especially when sensory load, social demand, and anxiety stack on top of each other.
+One of the clearest takeaways from newer research is that selective mutism can sometimes appear alongside — or inside — an autistic nervous system, especially when sensory load, social demand, and anxiety stack on top of each other.

-Important nuance: you’ll sometimes see big numbers quoted about overlap.
-For example, a Swedish clinical sample of children assessed at a specialist autism clinic found that around two-thirds of children diagnosed with selective mutism also met criteria for autism.
-That’s meaningful — but it doesn’t mean “two-thirds of everyone with selective mutism is autistic.”
+Important nuance: you'll sometimes see large numbers quoted about overlap.
+A Swedish clinical sample of children assessed at a specialist autism clinic found that around two-thirds of children diagnosed with selective mutism also met criteria for autism.
+That's meaningful — but it doesn't mean two-thirds of everyone with selective mutism is autistic.
 It means: in certain clinical settings, especially where autism is already being investigated, the overlap can be high.
+What matters most isn't the exact percentage.
+It's what the overlap explains: why some people can speak freely in safe places, yet go silent in environments that overwhelm the nervous system.

 For many autistic people, the world is already running "loud" — bright lights, layered noise, unpredictable movement, social rules that change without warning.
 Even before anyone asks a question, the nervous system may already be close to capacity.